 President McKinley's second annual message is read to both Houses of Congress.
 He declares his intention to build an inter-oceanic canal through Nicaragua and discusses the merits of fighting the Spanish-American war: “Military service under a common flag and for a righteous cause has strengthened the national spirit and served to cement more closely than ever the fraternal bonds between every section of the country.”

 The United States and Spain sign the Treaty of Paris.

 The United States takes official control of Cuba.

 President McKinley appoints Jacob Gould Schurman chairman of the first Philippine Commission.

-Philippine guerrillas, led by Emilio Aguinaldo, attack U.S. forces in Manila, beginning the Philippine Insurrection.
+The Battle of Manila begins between US forces and Philippine forces, led by Emilio Aguinaldo.
+It is the largest battle of the Philippine-American war.
 The initial skirmishes, in which 57 American fighters are killed and 215 are wounded, last several days.

 The Senate ratifies the peace treaty between the United States and Spain by a vote of 57 to 27.
 The United States acquires Puerto Rico and Guam, and assumes the temporary administration of Cuba.
 While the United States pays Spain $20 million for certain Filipino holdings, the sum is interpreted by some as payment for the outright purchase of the Philippines.

 Congress authorizes voting machines for federal elections, subject to the request of individual states.